 Never, ever keep 2 male Dragonets in the same tank as they will fight to the death!
 You can keep multiple females or a single male with multiple females.
 Beware of the fact that some male Dragonets could have been improperly housed with unsuitable tankmates & may have had their long dorsal fin nipped off so it "looks" like a female!
 Folks, this is way too common.
 Buy only from a reputable source like AquaCorals & know what you're getting!

 I do NOT recommend quarantine tanks.
-Because Mandarins spend most of their time in among the rocks they would no doubt scared being in a small environment where they can't hide as nornal from perceived danger.
+Because Mandarins spend most of their time in among the rocks they would no doubt be scared in a small environment where they can't hide as normal from perceived danger.
+Because of this stress they may stop eating.
 Add to this, the transfer from the Q tank to the DT (display tank) is going to be another stressor for them.
-Never is a Q tank exactly the same as a DT, the transfer scares them & they have to acclimate to yet another environment.
+The water parameters/composition in a Q tank is never exactly the same as a Display Tank, the transfer scares them & they have to acclimate to yet another environment.
 I encourage you to place my Mandarins in your DT once acclimated.

 Feeding Dragonets: My Dragonets are trained to eat PE Mysis Shrimp.
 I do not use nor recommend any other brand Mysis!
 See the PE Mysis Shrimp page for more details as to why.

 Feed Every Day - Once A Day.
 Only feed your Mandarin PE Mysis Shrimp.
 They do not need anything more.
 I do not recommend adding pods or using brine shrimp etc. You risk introducing pathogens to your tank and neither are as nutritious as PE Mysis Shrimp.